 3. Playing soothing music before the storm hits and during

-Calm music can help your pet maintain its composure or help to reduce their stress levels by masking the storm noises.
+Calm music can help your pet maintain their composure or help to reduce their stress levels by masking the storm noises.

-Recordings of thunderstorms are available, which can be slowly introduced to expose your dog to the common noises of storms noises.
+Recordings of thunderstorms are available, which can be slowly introduced to expose your dog to the common noises of storms.
 This will, in turn, begin the process of desensitisation.